buuug7/notes/road-map/frontend/css/basic.md

 }
 ```

-##### end position
+#### end position

-by default ,the shape wiil end at the `farthest corner`,you can either choose:
+by default, the shape will end at the `farthest corner`, you can either choose:

 - `closest-side`
 - `closest-corner`
 - `farthest-side`
 - `farthest-corner`

 The different is both hard to grasp and to visualize,so i won't go into detail.
 Mozilla has a [good description of the different values](https://developer.mozilla.org/en-US/docs/Web/CSS/radial-gradient#Values)

 ```css
 div {